 \subsection{Review Content}

 Agents provide detailed instructions to buyers on the content of the reviews.
 According to agents, factors like the length of the review, and presence of supplementary media (images and videos) affects whether Amazon will remove the review.
 All ratings have to be five-star.
-Agents always recommend writing a review of at least $100$ words.
-A reviewer (\textit{R19}) tells us:
+Agents always recommend writing a review of at least $300$ words.
+A jenny (\textit{J6}) tells us:

-In addition, they are cautioned never to strongly emphasize any particular seller.
-An agent (\textit{A30}) notes:
+However, $5$ jennies reported that they do not follow this advice because they find it challenging to come up with a long, positive, five-star fake review (\textit{J1, J8, J12, J25}).
+In addition to review length, they are cautioned never to strongly emphasize any particular seller.
+An agent (\textit{A11}) notes:

-Agents seem to know a lot about the internal workings of amazons detection models.
-An agent \textit{A27} tells us: